AlecM33/Werewolf/README.md

 Unit tests are written using <a href="https://jasmine.github.io/">Jasmine</a>.
 Execute them by running `npm run test`.
 They reside in the `spec/unit` directory, which maps 1:1 to the application directory structure - i.e. unit tests for `server/modules/GameManager` are found in `spec/unit/server/modules/GameManager_Spec.js`

+## Code Formatting

+This application uses <a href="https://eslint.org/">ESLint</a> to enforce code formatting standards.
+This configuration is found at the root in `.eslintrc.json`.
+To audit the codebase, run `npx eslint [directory]`, and to fix them along with that, run `npx eslint [directory] --fix`.